vikibaarathi/fpv-at-ph/README.md

 - Dont fly above/beyond the trees for non whoop quads.
 - Be mindful of flight times as to allow everyone to have fun as well.
 - Nobody stands beyond the safety line (PVC) when aircrafts in the air.
 Stop flights if pilots or members of public step in.
+- Call out "Man on field", when someone walks the track during a flight

 ### Post Flight Rules
 - Land beyond the hill (Safety PVC).